clojure-emacs/cider/doc/running_tests.md

 ## Configuration

-You can configure CIDER's test excution behavior in multiple ways.
+You can configure CIDER's test execution behavior in multiple ways.

 If your tests are not following the `some.ns-test` naming convention you can set the variable `cider-test-infer-test-ns` to a function that